jgeraigery/SpotlightHelp/pages/ConnectSQLServer/sqlserver_drilldown_databases.md

 ### Disk Space page
 How much space database files are using on each disk

+{% include note.html content="The Disk Space page is not supported for SQL Server hosted on Unix/Linux operating systems." %}

 #### Disk Space chart
 Shows each logical disk on the server, and allocates the space on each disk into either SQL Data files, SQL Log files, Non-SQL files or Free Space.
 You can easily see how much of each disk is used by SQL databases, and how much is free.